-Shortages continue to pop up, forcing Shenoy to rethink protocols for conserving supplies such as disposable gowns.
-Mass General recently began working with Battelle, a nonprofit based in Ohio, to decontaminate N95 respirator masks using concentrated hydrogen peroxide gas so they can be used again.
-Battelle has opened a decontamination unit in an empty K-Mart store in nearby Somerville, which will have the capacity to sterilize 80,000 masks a day when it is fully operational.
+Shortages continued to pop up, forcing Shenoy to rethink protocols for conserving supplies such as disposable gowns.
+Mass General began working with Battelle, a nonprofit based in Ohio, to decontaminate N95 respirator masks using concentrated hydrogen peroxide gas so they can be used again.
+Battelle opened a decontamination unit with the capacity to sterilize 80,000 masks a day in an empty former Kmart store in nearby Somerville.

 Necessity being the mother of invention, the hospital began using personal protective booths called “hexapods” for screening patients in the ER.
 A doctor stands inside a plexiglass booth and administers nasal swab tests to patients, working through gloved portholes.
 The booths have negative air flow, so physicians can work without wearing full protective equipment, which also helps conserve those supplies for other cases.

 Perhaps the most important variable in managing the outbreak is testing.
 “We have to know who has COVID and who doesn’t,” Biddinger explains.
 “If we can’t get test results back quickly, that’s a huge problem.”
-Fortunately, the turnaround rate has improved considerably, from as long as five days back in February to as little as two hours by the end of April, which is critical because it enables hospital administrators to determine who may safely come to work.
+Fortunately, the turnaround rate improved considerably, from as long as five days back in February to fewer than 12 hours in some cases to as little as two hours by the end of April, which is critical because it enables hospital administrators to determine who may safely come to work.
 “If we can test people and get the result back right away, we have a better chance of avoiding a staff shortage that would affect our ability to take care of patients,” Biddinger says.

 The alumni doctors at Mass General are not sanguine about when life will return to something approaching normal, either in Boston or around the country.